Santa or Satan

 I remember when my mother told me there was no Santa.
 I cried and cried — she says for several days.
 To me it was the greatest cruelty to tell me that there was this amazing man and then to take him away — I lost my only hope of getting the things that I wanted so much.
 But I got over my grieving, and I started looking for something better than Santa.

-Later as a mother, I just couldn’t pass this story, which was so painful to me, on to my children.
+Later as a mother, I just couldn’t pass on this story to my children, which was so painful to me.
 So I just followed my heart and did what felt right (e.g. I followed my inner feminine).
-I decided to stay neutral explaining that Santa was a legend, and he shows up in everyone when they give and receive.
-I told them that Santa is in the heart of everyone who gives, and the man in the red suit was symbolic of that.
-The words just came out of my mouth, and they felt so right.
+I decided to stay as neutral as possible, explaining that Santa was a legend; and he shows up in everyone when they give and receive.
+I told them that Santa was in the heart of everyone who gives, and the man in the red suit was symbolic of that.
+It wasn’t perfect.
+I was still caught in a family that loved Santa.
+My dad even dressed up like Santa (at my mom’s insistence).
 In short, I took out the good and bad, the judgment.

 As I look back, my mother never told me that Santa would not come if I was bad.
 She was different than other mothers who used him like a whip to make sure her children behaved.
 She presented Santa as true generosity — someone who gives because he loves to give.
 That part is true, and I like to think we love Santa because we love to give.
 The illusion of Santa was gone by my 8th birthday, but my mother still crammed our tree with presents each year because she so loved to see us smile with delight as we opened them.
-Santa didn’t disappear; he stopped being one man in a red suit and became everyone in the world who gives.
-He stopped being just for kids and became a role model for everyone.
+Santa didn’t disappear; he stopped being one man in a red suit and became my mom and dad.
 And Satan…well, he just dropped away because without Santa needing to be a superhero, Satan was out of a job.

 The sad part for me was that I actually saw my mom putting the presents under the tree when I was still a believer.
 But I ignored it.
 I didn’t know what to do with the information.
 It still makes me sad that for all those years I thanked Santa for something my mom did because she wanted to see me smile.
 Why is it considered normal to give the credit for our goodness to someone else who doesn’t even exist?
-All I can say, is the story worked like a charm.
-If we knew how good we all were, we’d kick the asses of the elite in an hour.
+That’s what people do with God every day.
+A doctor saves their life, and they thank God.
+A person writes them a check, and they thank fucking God.
+People buy their product, and they thank God.
+It’s training, not truth.

-As I contemplate the state of our country, I recognize that our economy has given us a chance to really practice the heart of Santa.
-We may not have the biggest gifts to give this year, but what if each person dropped one judgment about another?
+We may not have the biggest gifts to give some years, but what if each person dropped one judgment about another?
 If you’ve ever been in the presence of someone who dropped their judgment of you, you know how wonderful it feels.
-What if for just the one day of Christmas, we looked for things to love instead of things to hate in everyone?
+It’s the best gift possible, and it costs nothing.
+What if for just the one day of Christmas, we looked for things to let go instead of things to hate in everyone?
 What if we stopped trying to change each other or tell others what to do just for a day?
-What if instead of giving to the charities of the stars or the institutions that don’t solve the problems, we gave our contribution (or a thank you) to a person who made a real difference in our life this year?
-Our real Santa might not be the Pope or president, but much more like mom.
-Maybe we can change the nature of giving because none of those gifts require much time or money.
-We all might find the big, red Santa in our hearts, and poor-old Satan just might lose his job for good.
-I wonder what that would do for unemployment.
+What if instead of giving to the charities of the stars or the institutions that don’t solve the problems, we gave our thanks to a person who made a real difference in our life this year?
+What if that is actually the person who consistently pushed our buttons so we could get freer.
+This perspective takes the magic out of Santa and the false God, and it puts the power back into human beings.
+It’s a game changer.
+Our real Santa isn’t the Pope or president, but much more like mom or a friend or a boss.
+As we let go, we find the big, red Santa in our hearts (hearts are viewed as red too); and poor-old Satan just might lose his job for good.
 HO HO HO!

 Magnificent, outstanding, profound, and extremely easy to digest!!!
 Award winning!!!
 I vote you for November 2012!!!
 What I truly loved about this, is truth, love and life is simple to accept, live and understand but has been turned into ancient research, mind boggling questions, complexity, perplexity, chaos, disorder, confusion, delusion, deception, lies, etc… Life on Earth, simply put is a craze of a maze, so to speak.
 The matrix system.
 In a maze, there are many roads all leading to dead ends, and one tends to travel all of them, dazed and confused.
 Few and far between see the one narrow road that leads them out of the craze of the maze.
 Your article was a joy to behold and so clear that how can this now open ones eyes to see and ears to hear.
 This world is cloaked with deception with people acting as robots in their mind controlled, subliminal teachings.
 The dump down of society is enhanced by the struggle to survive and leaving no time to think clearly.
 It grieves my heart!!!
 A good old fashioned, most enjoyed picnic is a thing of the past.
 The enjoyment of the splendor, beauty and glory of the this magnificent world has been trashed for material, slave driven world.
 Transhumanism ???
 Enough is Enough!!!
 Wake up sheeple, the alarm keeps going off, stop hitting the snooze button!!!
 It does not take a genius to live from your heart and not your feeble minded ways….
 My heartfelt thanks for a so hard to find, worthwhile read!!!
 Kudos!!